PEXANE2/azure-docs.tr-tr/articles/media-services/previous/migrate-indexer-v1-v2.md

 ---
-title: V1 ve v2 Dizin oluşturucudan Azure Media Services Video Indexer | Microsoft Docs
+title: Migrate from Indexer v1 and v2 to Azure Media Services Video Indexer | Microsoft Docs
-description: Bu konu, Azure Media Indexer v1 ve v2 'den Azure Media Services Video Indexer geçiş yapılacağını açıklamaktadır.
+description: This topic discusses how to migrate from Azure Media Indexer v1 and v2 to Azure Media Services Video Indexer.
 services: media-services
 documentationcenter: ''
 author: juliako